trevor-moon/vivaldi-windows-theme/README.md

 # vivaldi-windows-theme

+**I will be migrating these themes to my [other project](https://github.com/trevor-moon/vivaldi-themes) to keep all my themes in one location.
+I will reference [this project](https://github.com/trevor-moon/vivaldi-windows-theme) as I migrate things over.**

 Windows blue themes for Vivaldi web browser.
 The themes are mostly dark themes using the Windows 10 blue `00adef`.

 ## Install